DAY 1 (Sunday): Baltra Airport & Las Bachas Beach

 Early in the morning you’ll have breakfast and then you’ll disembark at Genovesa “Tower” Island, which is located in the northeastern part of the Galapagos (less than half a degree north of the equator).
 Genovesa is known as one of the best places to see large populations of unique, Galapagos birdlife and is a highlight of any itinerary.

 At “Tower” Island you’ll anchor at Darwin Bay, which is located on the southern part of the island, and is actually the caldera of an extinct, partially eroded volcano, with the surrounding cliffs forming the inner lining of the rim.
 While the origin of the name “Tower” is not known, one can imagine it had something to do with these towering cliffs in a horseshoe shape around the beach.
 After a wet landing on a coral beach the trail begins in an area where there are several swallow-tailed gulls.
 The tour will be a long, fairly-easy walk, but it is usually hot and dry here, so you may want to carry some water.
 Along the way, you’ll see Great Frigatebirds, Nazca Boobies, Blue-Footed Boobies, sharp-beaked finch, large cactus finches, large ground finches, and mockingbirds.
 Nearby tidal pools in the volcanic rock are places for wandering tattlers, lava gulls, whimbrels and turnstones to hunt for seafood.
 As you walk back from the beach, you’ll see a variety of Opuntia cactus and mangroves.
-You will have an opportunity to snorkel after this and/or the next visit.
+You will have an opportunity to snorkel after this or the next visit.

 DAY 3 (Tuesday): Bartolome Island & Sullivan Bay

 Bartolome Island contains one of the most photographed vistas in the archipelago.
 This island is quite young and quite volcanic; therefore, it’s relatively unpopulated with only a small handful of die-hard plant and animal species having survived long enough to call this lava-land home.
-The land visit here is more about the amazing view of the pinnacle standing straight out of the sea; the volcanic formations of the Islands; and get in an invigorating hike.
-After our short hike up the wooden stairs, you’ll return to the nearby beach for some very fun snorkeling.
+The land-visit here is more about the amazing view of the pinnacle standing straight out of the sea; the volcanic formations of the Islands; and get in an invigorating hike.
+After a short hike up the wooden stairs, you’ll return to the nearby beach for some fun snorkeling.
 Here at Bartolome, you’ll have a very good chance of snorkeling alongside the unique Galapagos penguin.
 The colony of penguins here seem to love flying through the water as snorkelers swim in the calm bay.

 After the visit to Bartolome Island you’ll visit nearby Sullivan Bay.
 At the turn of the century a huge lava flow spilled right down to the sea and today you can stroll across this black volcanic expanse, admiring its time-frozen ripples, bubbles and ropes.
 This is a fascinating area for seeing the differences in the volcanic creation of the Islands.
 There are two nearby beaches also where sea turtles lay their eggs and you may find broken egg shells here left behind by the baby turtles.
 (Breakfast, Lunch, Dinner)